rabea-al/xai-streamlit/README.md

-# Xircuits Component Library Template
+# Xircuits Streamlit Component Library

-This section should have a short description on what is does.
+Build your own [Streamlit](https://streamlit.io/) using Xircuits!

 ## Prerequisites

-A project may have prerequisites such as models that needs to be downloaded or non-python related setup.
-You may list them down here.
+You will require Xircuits 1.7+ or a build that includes the streamlit run this [PR](https://github.com/XpressAI/xircuits/pull/206).

 ## Installation